niladrib/Rider/README.md

 - A warning shows up in the run log that indicates that MapKit is making too many reverse geo-coding requests.
 To my knowledge, this doesn’t cause any issues with the user experience but should be looked into.

 ## Attributions
-I have used the following work done by others because I thought they were well done, and I couldn’t really improve on it.
+I have used the following work done by others -

 1. https://www.andyibanez.com/posts/using-corelocation-with-swiftui/ Andy Ibanez demonstrates a great pattern on how to warn the user before asking them for location permissions using Core Location.
 2. https://luomein.medium.com/generic-swift-oauth-2-0-in-async-way-ba53f686263f shows how to implement an OAuth 2.0 flow using ASWebAuthenticationSession